Nitrokey/nitrokey-documentation/README.md

 * Menus and other settings are defined in `.vuepress/config.js`.
 * Write filenames in lower case and use dashes ("-") instead of spaces.
 * For content which is identical for different models or operating systems, use symbolic links to avoid duplication of files.
+* Add a subfolder with the numbered image files for each required guide.